 Hike Time is at 6:45 p.m.

 Please remember we are a social hiking group that values fellowship and camaraderie and practice good hike etiquette.
-We take breaks as necessary and have at least one guide in the front in addition to a "sweeper" in the back which means that no hiker is left behind.
+We take breaks as necessary and have at least one guide in the front in addition to a "sweeper" in the back which helps insure that no hiker is left behind.
 If you get upset because someone has to rest at the top of a hill etc. then find another group!
 We are very supportive, encouraging, and focus on safety while getting or staying fit on the trail and practicing Leave No Trace outdoor ethics.

 Fido is Welcome on This Hike!